centminmod/validate-emails/readme.md

 - `email`: The email address.
 - `status`: The validation status of the email address.
 Possible values are:
   - `valid_format`: The email address has a valid format.
-  - `invalid_format`: The email address has an invalid format.
+  - `invalid`: The email address has an invalid format.
   - `valid_dns`: The email address has valid DNS records.
   - `invalid_dns`: The email address has invalid DNS records.
   - `ok`: The email address passed SMTP validation.